lividavi19/async-fetch/README.md

 # AsyncTask-Fetch-API
-Making async requests to the server  using browser's FETCH API
+Making async requests to a server  using browser's FETCH API